 - Healthcare Provider CPR Card - Copy of front and back of card.

 - US Dental Hygiene License - Enclose a copy of your U.S. Dental Hygiene License with your application package.

 - Instate Residency Form - Please complete if you wish to be considered for in-state tuition

 - Applicants must submit completed applications and all supporting documents, by February 1.
 Foreign documents must be certified official and be submitted in sealed envelopes from the institution issuing them.
 If the documents are not in English, they must include an English translation.
 WES, www.wes.org or ECE www.ece.org evaluations are required.
 Ask for a course by course evaluation

 - Please see http://www.umaryland.edu/orr/international/admissions.html for rules and regulations regarding international students.

-- Applicants born outside the US and who have never attended a US college or university must demonstrate English language proficiency.
+- Applicants whose native language is not English must demonstrate English language proficiency.
 Test of English as a Foreign Language (TOEFL) is required.
 Results should be sent to the Office of Admissions and Student Affairs.
 The code number is 5848.

 TOEFL scores must be between 80-85 iBT (internet based test), 550 paper based or 213 computer based to be considered for the dental hygiene program here at the University of Maryland Baltimore.